Hyperlounge/synth/docs/live-help-source.md

 ### Master Volume

 Boosts or cuts the entire signal.
 Particularly useful when using Band Pass in the Filter section, as that can attenuate the signal quite a lot.

 {end-module}

+{module: keyboard}

+## Keyboard

+The on-screen keyboard is playable on both touch devices and desktop computers, although it's obviously much more fun on a touch device, when it can be used more like a physical instrument.
+When an external MIDI keyboard is connected, it can be used normally with full touch sensitivity, and the sustain pedal works as expected.
+On iOS devices, the on-screen keyboard is touch sensitive based on the size of the touch area, so pressing harder gives quite usable expressiveness.
+When used on a desktop computer, the velocity is based on the vertical position of the cursor on the key, top of the key is soft, bottom of the key is loud.

+The number of keys defaults to a comfortable range for on-screen use, but other common configurations can be selected using the preset buttons to the right.
+The number and range of keys is also fully customisable using the Keyboard Adjuster.
+The location of middle C is marked in yellow, and the numbers on the C keys indicate the other octave positions.

+The keyboard settings are independent of patch data and are not saved.

+{control: adjuster}

+### Keyboard Adjuster

+The octave range of the keyboard can be adjusted by dragging the central white area of the Keyboard Adjuster left or right.
+The number of keys shown can be chaged by dragging the grey areas either side left or right.

+{end-module}